FOREX-Yen rises after Japan plays down foreign bond buying talk

 TOKYO, Feb 19 (Reuters) - The yen rose on Tuesday after Japanese ministers played down talk of foreign bond buying by the country’s central bank, a day after Prime Minister Shinzo Abe said such a policy could be one option for monetary easing.

-Their comments sent the dollar as low as to 93.56 yen , though it pared much of the losses to last trade at 93.90 yen, 0.1 percent below its late European session levels.
-U.S. financial markets were closed on Monday for the President’s Day holiday.
+Their comments sent the dollar down 0.4 percent to 93.60 yen , pushing it away from a 33-month high of 94.47 yen set last week.

-While sentiment towards the yen is weak, the dollar has hesitated to re-test a 33-month high of 94.47 yen set last week, due in part to selling by option players hedging their barrier option positions at 94.50 yen.
+While sentiment towards the yen is weak, the dollar has hesitated to test that high, due in part to selling by option players hedging their barrier option positions at 94.50 yen.

 “The fact that the dollar/yen couldn’t break above last week’s high yesterday points to the strength of the resistance,” said Teppei Ino, currency analyst at the Bank of Tokyo-Mitsubishi UFJ.